Herbert Rawson: Football career

 The Royal Engineers team of 1875.
 Rawson is third from right in the back row.

 Rawson played football at Westminster between 1869 and 1871, becoming captain in his final year.
-After he was commissioned in the Army, he joined the Royal Engineers football club, and was a member of the side who reached the 1874 FA Cup Final, losing 2–0 to Oxford University.
+After he was commissioned in the Army, he joined the Royal Engineers football club, and was a member of their team which reached the 1874 FA Cup Final, losing 2–0 to Oxford University.
 His brother William played for the opposition.
 The following year, the Engineers again reached the final, this time defeating the Old Etonians 2–0 in a replay, after a 1–1 draw in the first match.

 Shortly before the 1875 FA Cup Final, Rawson was selected (along with William) for the England team against Scotland.
 This was the first occasion on which two brothers played for England in the same match.
 The match ended in a 2–2 draw.
-He scored five goals in a match for the Engineers in 1875–76 when the side beat High Wycombe 0–15.
+He scored five goals in a match for the Engineers in 1875–76 when they beat High Wycombe 0–15.

 Cricket career

 Rawson was also a cricketer.
 At school he scored a century against I Zingari and he played for Royal Military Academy, Woolwich and regularly for Royal Engineers when he was serving in the United Kingdom.
 He was described as "for many years the best wicket-keeper in the Corps", often standing up to the stumps to fast bowling.

 In September 1873 he made his only appearance in first-class cricket, playing for Kent County Cricket Club against W. G. Grace's XI at Gravesend.
 Although he failed to score, he claimed four wickets either from catches or stumpings.
 He was invited to play in the following year's Canterbury Cricket Week, a major social occasion at the time, but chose to play for the RE in the annual match against the Royal Artillery instead.
 He continued to play club cricket for the RE until 1893 and played in Canada whilst serving there in the late 1880s.
-His final significant match was for an MCC side in 1897.
+His final significant match was for Marylebone Cricket Club (MCC) in 1897.